 |West Virginia||Mountaineer Casino & Racetrack||Both|

-States where Caesars Sportsbook is expected to go live in 2021 or 2022
+States where Caesars Sportsbook could go live in 2022

 If Florida mobile and/or retail sports betting ends up being expanded outside of the Seminole tribe’s extensive reach, Caesars will be in on the action through its Isle Casino Pompano property in Pompano Beach.